 Jump to Section:

 CZ GEN EPI offers access to a tool that can place sequences onto existing, pre-calculated trees rather than building trees from scratch with your data.
-Below are steps to place your samples onto a global SARS-CoV-2 phylogeny using the Ultrafast Sample placement on Existing tRees (UShER) tool.
+Below are steps to place your samples onto a global SARS-CoV-2 or Mpox phylogeny using the Ultrafast Sample placement on Existing tRees (UShER) tool.

 After reading this user guide, you will be able to:

 - Run UShER to place your samples onto an existing phylogenetic tree.